vekien/xilauncher-js/readme.md

 # FF11 Private Server Launcher in JS/React

 This is a custom built FF11 private server launcher built in JS/React, a fair amount of the logic was built by ChatGPT to convert XILoader and LandBoatSea logic to work with JS buffers.
 All the account logic works fine.
-Works with bother Ashita and Windower.
+Works with both Ashita and Windower (Since you'd add them like you would xiloader.

 ![Launcher Preview](preview.png)